The Ford Mustang Isn’t Named After a Horse

 Is there a P-51 Mustang car?

 Of course, if you want a tribute car, you need only paint your beloved pony car with nose art like the “Old Crow” and wear a leather helmet with goggles.
 Send pictures if you choose to do so.
-Scroll down to the following article to read more about the Ford Mustang!
+What do you think of the Mustang’s connection to military history?
+Share your thoughts in the comments below!